dlax/pglift/docs/user/ops/roles.rst

     $ pglift role --help
     Usage: pglift role [OPTIONS] COMMAND [ARGS]...

-      Manipulate roles
+      Manage roles.

     Options:
+      -i, --instance <version>/<name>
+                                      Instance identifier; the <version>/ prefix
+                                      may be omitted if there's only one instance matching <name>.
+Required if there is more than one instance on system.
+      --schema                        Print the JSON schema of role model and exit.
       --help                          Show this message and exit.

     Commands:
       alter       Alter a role in a PostgreSQL instance